evrimfeyyaz/covid-19-api/README.md

 2. Mortality rate on any given day (`mortalityRate`).
 3. Recovery rate out of all confirmed cases (`recoveryRate`).

+Also, there are a few calculated locations which are not originally included in the source dataset:

+1. The country-level data for Australia, Canada and China are calculated by combining the values of their states/provinces.
+1. The state-level data for all US states are calculated by combining the values of their counties.

 ### TypeScript
 This library is written in TypeScript, hence contains all the necessary typings.